-In some cases, the GDPR makes additional requirements for data handling.
+In some cases, the GDPR imposes additional requirements on data handling.
 These also apply to the GDPR in CRM:

-A generalban on processing applies to sensitive data.
-This is the case, for example, with data on health, religion, political opinions, trade union membership or sex life.
-Only in the case of justified exceptions and under particularly strict requirements is processing permitted, such as consent, labour law and social security obligations, etc.
+A general ban on processingapplies to sensitive data.
+This applies, for example, to data on health, religion, political opinions, trade union membership or sexual life.
+Only in the case of justified exceptions and under particularly strict conditions is processing permitted, such as consent, labor law and social security obligations, etc.

 6. GDPR in CRM